 Okay, we’re boarding on something probably unethical, but it’s true.
 Take a look around you.
 If you see broken-down cars, expect to find a broken-down neighborhood.The cars don’t have to be BMWs and Audis.
 But look for late model cars that look well-cared for.
 The quality of the cars, more so than the brand, that people drive in the neighborhood, really can tell you about the quality of a neighborhood.

 9. What are the neighbors like?

 Imagine the horror of moving in to a house and you end up hating your neighbors.
 YIKES!
 Go up and knock on the doors of the nearby neighbors and tell them you’re planning to make an offer on the house next door or across the street.
 See what they say.
 Are they nice?
 Are they gossiping about the other neighbors that are moving out?
 Do they seem SANE??
 What does their yard look like?
 We should have done this, but we didn’t.
-And although we don’t see our neighbor much, we aren’t on good terms with her, either.
-Come to learn, many people in the nearby houses things she’s pretty wacked out.
-Her backyard is a nature’s preserve: she feeds the vultures…..including the 8 million neighborhood stray cats that poop in our yard….and she feeds the wild deer apples in her front yard, which make it a bit hazardous driving through the neighborhood at night, for fear of slamming into one of the million of deer you’ll see.
+And although we don’t see one our our neighbors much, we aren’t on good terms with her, either.
+The neighborhood agrees she’s crazy.
+Her backyard is a nature’s preserve: she feeds the vultures…..including the 800 neighborhood stray cats that poop in our yard….and she feeds the wild deer apples in her front yard, which make it a bit hazardous driving through the neighborhood at night, for fear of slamming into one of the million of deer you’ll see.
 My advice is to choose your neighbors wisely!